Barrio Logan, San Diego: Governance

 Barrio Logan is part of City Council District 8 represented by Councilman Vivian Moreno.
 The Barrio Logan Community Planning Group was established in October 2014 when City Council gave approval at the recommendation of representative Alvarez.
 The Barrio Logan Community Planning Area was granted status as a redevelopment area, but the state of California abolished all redevelopment areas in 2012.

 Transportation

-The area is served by the San Diego Trolley at the Barrio Logan station.
+The area is served by the San Diego Trolley at Barrio Logan station.